Database Information Retrieval

 I've described abstracting & indexing (A&I) databases, but there's another special type of A&I database called a citation database.
 Three useful ones available to us are:

-The first two are available via UK Libraries, and the latter is available freely on the web.
+The first two are available via UK Libraries, and the latter is freely available on the web.
 A citation database is a database that shows who has cited an article (as known by their database) and provides a link to those articles that have cited an article.
-Citation theory says that when any two articles (or books, or other documents) are cited in this way, they are more likely to be about the same thing.
+Citation theory says that when any two (or more) articles (or books, or other documents) are cited in this way, they are more likely to be about the same thing.
 In fact, this is how Google search works, in part.
-Google's original Page Rank Algorithm posited that if a web page links to another web page, then the two pages are likely to be about the same topic.
+Google's original Page Rank Algorithm posited that if a web page links to another web page, then the two pages are likely to be topically related.
 Because of this theory, we can follow citations to find more relevant articles.

-Pictured here is a record in Web of Science on information literacy.
+Figure 5 is a record in Web of Science on information literacy.
 To the far right you can see that it has 4 Citations.
-If we click on that 4 Citations link, we can begin to browse those 4 articles or documents.
-Per citation theory, it's highly probable that those 4 citing documents are also about information literacy; and thus, browsing them would be of considerable help if we were interested in reading more about information literacy.
+If we click on that 4 Citations link, we can review those four citing articles or documents.
+Per citation theory, it's highly probable that those four citing documents are also about information literacy; and thus, browsing them would be of considerable help if we were interested in reading more about information literacy.

 WOS record of article on information literacy